cstrawberry/predictive-universe/docs/paper/appendices/appendix_t_electroweak_hierarchy.md

 #### T.2.4.1 The PCE Potential as a Function of Macroscopic Order

 Consider the MPU network in a stationary state.
-Let `φ` be the macroscopic order parameter, representing the ensemble average of the local observable `m_i`.
+We take the macroscopic order parameter to be the **gauge-invariant scalar** $\phi$ defined by $\phi^2 := \langle m_a m_a \rangle$, where the average is over the MPU ensemble and the sum is over the triplet components.
+At leading order, this corresponds to the SM operator $H^\dagger H$.
+All expansions below are in this gauge-invariant order parameter $\phi$.
 The total PCE Potential per unit volume, `V(φ)`, can be expressed as the difference between the resource cost of maintaining a state with order `φ` and the predictive benefit gained from that state:
 $$
 V(\phi) = V_{cost}(\phi) - V_{benefit}(\phi)
 $$